Key Takeaways

 How to take it up a notch

 - This meal only offers 5g of fiber.
-You can increase the fiber of this meal by adding more vegetables to your meal, maybe in the form of a side salad.
+You can increase fiber by adding more vegetables to your meal, such as a side salad.

 4. Primal Kitchen Chicken Pesto